Invariance Principle and dynamics

 Another extension of theorem \ref{F} has been initiated by I.~Ya.Gol'dsheid (\cite{G22}), where he considers independent (and Markov) products of non identically distributed matrices.
 In particular, A. Gorodetski and V. Kleptsyn obtain a version of theorem \ref{F} and several consequences, for example for non-stationary Schr\"odinger equations (see \cite{GK22}, \cite{GK25}).
-It is mentioned here because their proof can be interpreted as a one-step invariance principle and also because their work is related to non-homogenerous dynamics.
+It is mentioned here because their proof can be interpreted as a one-step IP and also because their work is related to non-autonomous dynamics.